ceccr/chembench/utils/vagrant-basebox/README.md

 3. Run the following commands:

         $ vagrant package --base <name-of-VM> \
-            --include basebox.tar.xz,chembench_env.sh \
+            --include basebox.tgz,jchem.cookie,chembench_env.sh \
             --vagrantfile Vagrantfile
         $ vagrant box add chembench package.box

-**Note**: The file `basebox.tar.xz` is required to build the base box and contains essential binaries, licenses, and configuration.
+**Note**: The files `basebox.tgz` and `jchem.cookie` are required to build the base box.
+The file `basebox.tgz` contains essential binaries, licenses, and configuration.
 Due to software licensing issues, it is not included.
+The file `jchem.cookie` is a login cookie that is necessary to download the JChem software which cannot be included for security reasons.

-If you need the file and you are a Chembench developer, contact another team member to acquire it.
+If you need these files and you are a Chembench developer, contact another team member.